-Could your migraine headache be masquerading as a treatable sinus headache?
-Well, it very well may be and I have the 5-minute headache cure to prove it – but be warned, this is a messy job!
+Could your sinus headache be masquerading as migraine?
+If it is, I have the 5-minute headache cure to prove it – but be warned, this is messy!

-I went to bed around midnight, already sporting the beginnings of a headache.
+I went to bed around late (around midnight) with a mild headache.
 I woke shortly after 3am with a real cracker of a headache.
-I downed the water on my bedside table, assuming I had a mini hangover (I’m a bit of a lightweight).
-The headache didn’t improve and I couldn’t sleep and so at 8am I dragged my tired headachy body out of bed and discovered that being upright eased my headache to a small degree.
+I downed some water from my bedside table, assuming I had a mini hangover (I’m a bit of an alcohol lightweight).

-I began some sinus and shoulder self-massage and that gave temporary relief but the headache was creeping up in scale.
-I made a strawberry with banana smoothie, wondering if my blood sugars were low.
-Again, this provided only slight improvement.
+I began to massage my sinuses and shoulders.
+That gave temporary relief, but the headache was creeping up in scale.
+I made a strawberry and banana smoothie, wondering if my blood sugars were low.
+Again, this provided only mild relief.

 By this time the pain behind my right eye and across my forehead was quite substantial – what I believe many would interpret as a migraine headache.
 I was quite sure I had a sinus headache because applying pressure to my sinuses gave me some relief.